 By making feminine qualities heroic, the romantic poets enhanced the dignity of woman and made her a being with distinctive and valuable qualities.
 (348)

-Eleanor and Marie were both associated with the medieval religious heresy of Catharism which revered a goddess of wisdom (Sophia) and departed from orthodox Catholicism on a number of significant points.
+Eleanor and Marie were both associated with the medieval religious heresy of Catharism which revered a divine feminine principle of wisdom (Sophia) and departed from orthodox Catholicism on a number of significant points.
 It has therefore been suggested that the romantic poetry of courtly love was actually created as a kind of “scripture” for adherents of the sect who would otherwise have been persecuted by the Church.
 The great lady who appears in the poems under various names is Sophia and the devoted knight who serves her is the Cathar.
 This claim, while supported by considerable evidence, is still challenged by many modern-day scholars and far from universally accepted.

 Whether the poems were religious allegories or simple entertainment, they combined with the economic and social climate of the High Middle Ages to endow upper-class and middle-class women with greater respect and more equality.
 Women had always had the responsibility of taking over their husband's financial affairs after his death or when he was called away to transact some business or go to war but this practice becomes more prevalent during the High Middle Ages.